• Skip to primary navigation

 For just a few bucks, you can catch a 10-minute bum-boat from Changi Village to one of Singapore’s biggest offshore islands.
 Pulau Ubin is among the top places to visit in Singapore because it’s like taking a step back in time.
 Local villagers still live on the island; they offer an insight into what life was like before Singapore became a busy city.
 For around $10, you can hire bikes near the ferry point on the other side and cruise around the rural island for a good few hours.
 There are also some harder mountain bike trails, if that’s your thing.
 Keep an eye out for monkeys and wild boars; and don’t forget to head to the Chek Jawa wetlands trail.

-One of the most unique places in the actual world (or so we think), Haw Par Villa has over 1,000 statues, not to mention the 150 dioramas, that dramatise Chinese legends and folklore.
+One of the most unique places to visit in Singapore and the actual world (or so we think), Haw Par Villa has over 1,000 statues, not to mention the 150 dioramas, that dramatise Chinese legends and folklore.
 Have a laugh as you witness characters like Fu Lu Shou, Confucius and the Laughing Buddha doing some very odd things indeed!
 Ten Courts of Hell, Journey into the West and numerous other exhibits aim to take you on an experience through ancient times, complete with blood, gore and, erm, human crabs.
 The level of weird here is so famous amongst locals that it’s even inspired a homegrown music video.
-Haw Par Villa is free to visit.
+Haw Par Villa is free to visit and weaving between the dioramas makes this place one of the most spooky and fun activities for kids with an interest in myths.

 Tour Changi Chapel & Museum